[[folder:Why dump Bruce for Harvey Dent?]]

-**** Also, Mounted Police are often used for riot control because of the height advantage and PR.
+*** Also, Mounted Police are often used by many police forces for riot control because of the height advantage and PR.
 (Hey, lots of people like horses.)
 Just like Bicycle Police there's a reason for everything they do.

-*** Of course, that still leaves the question of how on Earth Crane was able to control a panicking horse (God only knows what happened to its owner).
+*** Of course, that still leaves the question of how exactly Dr. Crane was able to control a panicking horse (God only knows what happened to its owner).
 This problem has led to WildMassGuessing.

-*** You can actually see him dragging the dead body of the policeman behind the horse.
+*** You can actually see him dragging the unconscious or dead body of the cop behind the horse.
 You got me on how he controlled the horse, though.